aulb/aulb.github.io.old/_posts/2016-01-05-japan-aomori-tohoku.markdown

 So what did we do there?

 <h3>Seagull Island</h3>
 Kabushima shrine, also known to the locals as seagull island (due to the thousands of seagulls that inhabits this place) is a shrine with a nice scenic view of the Hachinohe bay.
 What makes this place so special is due its goddess, Benzaiten, which according to this <a href="https://bigontrips.wordpress.com/2011/11/02/kabushima-hachinohes-haven/">blog</a> is well known to bring in monetary luck and financial success.

 Because there was barely any gulls at the time, we didn't have to use an umbrella while in the area.
 But in case there is a lot of birds, there are always extra umbrellas around to borrow.
+Also the kelp stench can be a little overwhelming around the marine building around the corner.

 <h3>Hasshoku Center</h3>
 Located twenty minutes away from Naganowashiro station was Hachinohe's Hasshoku fish market.
-Warehouse was an accurate description on what the building looked like.
-Lots of produce and fresh seafood stalls inside.
+The fish market itself was inside a warehouse.
+Lots of produce and fresh seafood.
+We ended up having a conveyer belt sushi lunch from Hasshoku Ichiba Zushi (八食市場寿司).
+I also had my first shave ice in Japan here!

 <h3>Downtown Hachinohe</h3>
-Food stalls.
+There was a bunch of department stores around the area with nothing too special inside.
+The main attraction that day was the Hachinohe Sansha Taisha which happens every summer in front of Hachinohe's city hall.
+With festivals, there was street food stalls set up everywhere in the downtown core.